SAP/spartacus-docs/_pages/dev/features/punchout.md

 #### Customization

-You can customize the paths, protection, and authentication flow flags by overriding this configuration in your routing setup.
+You can customize the paths, protection, and authentication flow flags by overriding the following configuration in your routing setup:

 ```ts
 provideConfig({